PiSupply/PaPiRus/README.md

 2.6"      232 x 128
 2.7"      264 x 176
 ```
 Also try using the method partial_update() instead of the update() one if you want to refresh the screen faster and mayb want to create some simple animations.
-Remember thought that the partial method cannot be used indefinitely and you will have to refresh the screen every once in a while.
+Remember though that the partial method cannot be used indefinitely and you will have to refresh the screen every once in a while.
+You should ideally do a full refresh of the screen every few minutes and it is also recommended to completely power down the screen every few hours.